 Self-cleaning disc stack centrifuges eject the separated solids accompanied by a pressure pulse.
 The vent on the sludge tank allows this pressure surge to escape.

-Depending on the type of fluid, the vent may need to be connected to an external venting exhaust system.
+Depending on the fluid type, the vent may need to be connected to an external venting exhaust system.

 Advance planning for the local vent for the sludge tank assists in an expedited centrifuge installation.

 Disc stack centrifuges process different fluids, some of which emit vapors and fumes.
-These fumes can be a safety hazard to the operators as well as the facility.
+These fumes can be a safety hazard to the operators and the facility.
 Therefore, it is crucial to handle these vapors to be exhausted from the local area.

 Centrifuge casing vents provide a discharge port for the vapors that accumulate within the centrifuge vessel or casing.
 A mild suction vent transfers these vapors away from the centrifuge to be exhausted safely.